Rjrtgarcia/ConsultEaseFinV/docs/recent_improvements.md

 ## On-Screen Keyboard Improvements

 ### What Changed
-- **Onboard Prioritization**: The system now prioritizes the onboard keyboard over squeekboard for better touch input support
+- **Squeekboard Prioritization**: The system now prioritizes the squeekboard keyboard over onboard for better integration with the Raspberry Pi environment
 - **Improved Detection**: Better detection of available keyboard implementations
 - **Enhanced Show/Hide Logic**: More reliable keyboard appearance and disappearance
 - **Fallback Mechanisms**: Multiple fallback options when preferred keyboard is unavailable
-- **Installation Script**: New comprehensive installation script for onboard
+- **Installation Script**: Comprehensive installation script for squeekboard

 ### Benefits
 - More reliable text input on touchscreens